Your replies should already know your product. ChatGPT never will.

 This is the part of the loop most founders haven't quite admitted to themselves.
 The Notes doc with the positioning paragraph in it.
 The two slightly different versions you can't remember which is current.
 The vague suspicion that your replies last month sounded different from your replies this month.

-Thread Otter has a 14-day trial, no card.
+Thread Otter has a 7-day trial, no card.
 Drop your website URL on day one.
-By tomorrow morning, every draft you generate is pulling the right chunks.
-The first 100 Solo signups lock in $19/mo for life instead of $29 — the Founding 100 cohort, counter live on the pricing page.
+By tomorrow morning, every draft you generate is grounded in the actually-relevant parts of your live docs. threadotter.com/pricing

 The day I stopped pasting paragraphs into ChatGPT was the day my replies stopped drifting.
 The compounding starts the day after that.